-Use of antidepressant does not improve symptoms from stomach disorderDecember 24th, 2013 in Diseases, Conditions, Syndromes /
+Use of antidepressant does not improve symptoms from stomach disorderDecember 24, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Among patients with idiopathic (of unknown cause) gastroparesis, use of the antidepressant nortriptyline compared with placebo for 15 weeks did not result in improvement in overall symptoms, according to a study appearing in the December 25 issue of JAMA.
 Gastroparesis is a disease of the muscles of the stomach or the nerves controlling the muscles that causes the muscles to stop working, which can result in inadequate grinding of food by the stomach and poor emptying of food from the stomach into the intestine.